psvkaushik/Group50_Proj2/README.md

 Think of GITS3.1 as a foundational repository that helps align your project repository with these standards.

+Here are few motivation points to come up with this idea
+1. When dealing with various files and branches, there often arises a need to update multiple commands in a particular sequence, which can become cumbersome.
+Employing a custom command that can execute multiple commands simultaneously in a predefined order is a time-saving and developer-friendly solution.
+2. While tackling an assignment for the course, we discovered a shortage of project repositories that follow a standardized structure.
+3. Developers might struggle to create projects that are easily transferable.

 # Installation Setup

 1. Open terminal (Git bash etc) and clone repository